kbrownell/automated_testing/README.md

 If we did less, we'd have
 ---
 1. Written fewer Behat tests.
+2. Run all tests against our most basic product, and not against all of our products.
-2. Added TravisCI to fewer repositories.
+3. Added TravisCI to fewer repositories.
-3. Exclude Javascripts tests entirely, which means we wouldn't have needed to setup Selenium and xvfb.
+4. Exclude Javascripts tests entirely, which means we wouldn't have needed to setup Selenium and xvfb.

 If we did more, or when we start working on D8
 ---